-A source code svcan has been completed, and an audit report is generated identifying the origins and licenses of the source code.
-The report has flagged source code files that were not identified, or possible license conflicts resulting from mixing source code coming in under different licenses.
+A source code scan has been completed, and an audit report is generated identifying the origins and licenses of the source code.
+The report has flagged source code files that were not identified, or possible license conflicts resulting from mixing source code incoming under different licenses.
 The Compliance Officer will drive the effort to resolve these issues.